-We are proud to offer supporters an opportunity to have a real impact on the next generation’s news literacy, at a time when this has never been more important.
+We are proud to offer supporters an opportunity to have a real impact on young people's education, at a time when this has never been more important.
 We have significant experience in creating bespoke partnerships to support young people develop the critical skills they need to succeed.

 “We were really impressed by the facilitation training delivered by the EEF team.
 They managed to devise a session that was very focused on our specific requirements and delivered it in a fun, engaging and really thought-provoking way.
 We look forward to working with Emily and her team again in future.”

 We do innovative, high-quality work

 We are a professional organisation with strong leadership and feasible plans to scale up over the coming two years.

 We are very grateful to the businesses, trusts and foundations, and individual donors who support our work with young people across the UK.
 It is their generosity that enables us to support over 2,000 young people every year.

 As a supporter of The Economist Educational Foundation, you will enable us to increase our impact and make a real difference to the lives of young people.